unik-name/help-unikname/docs/2-unikname-id/README.md

 next: false
 ---

-# @Unikname ID: your Universal ID
+# UniknameID: your Universal ID

 <p class="focustext">
-@unikname ID is a Self-Sovereign Universal IDentifier, giving its owner total control over its digital life.
+UniknameID is a Self-Sovereign Universal IDentifier, giving its owner total control over its digital life.
 </p>

 With your <unid/> and `My.Unikname.App` you can control your digital life: